Lord Methven: Henry Stewart, 2nd Lord Methven

 Henry Stewart was born before his parents' marriage but legitimated in 1551.
 Some time after that date he succeeded as second Lord Methven.
-It was rumoured in April 1568 that the captive Mary, Queen of Scots might marry Lord Methven or George Douglas, relatives of Regent Moray.
+It was rumoured in March and April 1568 that the captive Mary, Queen of Scots might marry Lord Methven or George Douglas, relatives of Regent Moray.

 He married Jean Ruthven, daughter of his stepfather the third Lord Ruthven and sister of his brother-in-law the fourth Lord; they were the parents of the third Lord Methven.
 Jean Ruthven wrote to him from Arbroath in March 1571, during the Marian Civil War.
 She was worried that Adam Gordon of Auchindoun, a supporter of Mary, Queen of Scots, was coming to Arbroath.
 At this time she was pregnant.

 Lord Methven was killed on 3 March 1572 by a cannon-shot from Edinburgh Castle and was succeeded by his son.
 His widow later married Andrew Leslie, 5th Earl of Rothes.